Emil Sax

 Emil Sax (/de/; 8 February 1845 – 25 March 1927) was an Austrian economist from Javorník, Austrian Silesia.

-He was professor of economics at the Charles University in Prague from 1879-93, and after it was split in 1882, he first became Dean of the Law College and later Rector for the German Charles-Ferdinand University.
-As Rector he was also Virilist ex-officio of the Bohemian Landtag, and he was an elected member of the Imperial Council (Austria) from 1879-85.
+He was professor of economics at the Charles University in Prague from 1879 to 1893, and after it was split in 1882, he first became Dean of the Law College and later Rector for the German Charles-Ferdinand University.
+As Rector he was also Virilist ex-officio of the Bohemian Diet, and he was an elected member of the Imperial Council from 1879 to 1885.
 He died in Volosko, Kingdom of Yugoslavia.